A large decorated pickup truck, complete with

 created giggling pandemonium.

-Those of us that were in costumes could not see very well.
+Those of us who were in costumes could not see very well.
 I had to keep asking my friend and driver,

 I said; my words were muffled by the large padded head, sounding much like a